Victoria Records (2015): History

 In 2000, the Morales Kuhne family built a private studio in Monterrey, Nuevo León, Mexico called Southern Signal.
 It worked at that time only as an artist developer for EMI music.

 In 2011, singer and songwriter Victoria Morales Kuhne took over the studio, to open it to the public for the first time.
 After that, Victoria changed its name to La Mansion-Victoria Records.

 In January 2015, Victoria Records launched the record label Victoria Records, the publisher Victoria Publishing and the management company located at Mexico and the US.
 In the same year, Victoria changed the name of everything to Victoria Records.

 In June 2016, CEO of Victoria Records Victoria Morales Kuhne and CEO of Canicula Entretenimiento Sergio Tijerina, signed an association to develop new and already consolidated artists.
-In the same year, the studio was nominated for a NAMM Tec Award for best recording studio.
+In the same year, the studio was nominated for TEC Award for best recording studio.

 Victoria Records Studio

 Victoria Records studio is housed in a former 1940s mansion situated on a hilltop of Monterrey Obispado suburbs.
 The acoustic design and system integration was commissioned by Horacio Malvicino Design Group.